Smart Contract Auditor skill

 Lending Protocol Checks

-• Bad debt socialization mechanism exists
+• Bad-debt socialization mechanism exists and is fair.

-• Borrow cap and supply cap enforcement
+• Borrow cap and supply cap enforcement.

 Flash Loan Guards